Copy code

 Most private adult autism assessments in California range from $5,000 to $10,000, largely due to extensive work done outside of sessions, including scoring standardized measures and writing detailed reports.
 These assessments often follow a clinical model that may not fully capture the nuanced experiences of sensitive or late-identified autistic adults.

-In contrast, my assessment process is offered at $750 for one comprehensive session (2 hours and 15 minutes total).
+In contrast, my assessment process is streamlined because of my experience level into one comprehensive session (90 minutes total).
 This includes exploration, integration, and reflection—with built-in breaks and space for emotional processing.
 The cost remains accessible by streamlining the process and focusing on collaborative, conversational assessment rather than lengthy written reports.

 Instead of standardized testing, I rely on in-depth, guided dialogue tailored to your lived experience.
 While no formal written report is provided, you may request a simple letter stating the outcome of the assessment if needed.